-Kookaburra was established in 1890 and cricket balls are being manufactured by Kookaburra since last 128 years.
+Kookaburra was established in 1890 and cricket balls are being manufactured by Kookaburra for the last 128 years.
 The balls of this brand are acclaimed best ones worldwide.
-Kookaburra Balls are manufactured from finest raw materials.
-Kookaburra balls are manufactured in a ‘state of the art’ factory in Melbourne, Australia.
+Kookaburra balls are manufactured from the finest raw materials.
+Kookaburra balls are manufactured in a ‘state of the art factory in Melbourne, Australia.

 3. Sanspareils Greenlands (SG) Balls